 EQUIPMENT – project 2 – PRECLINICAL MODEL FOR ANTIEPILEPTOGENIC THERAPY SCREENING IN POST-TRAUMATIC EPILEPSY

-Laboratory Of Developmental Epilepsy (Directors Aristea S. Galanopoulou, Solomon L. Moshé)
+1. Laboratory Of Developmental Epilepsy (Directors Aristea S. Galanopoulou, Solomon L. Moshé):

 Deep-freezing box (REVCO; -80oC), a liquid nitrogen tank for storage of frozen cell cultures, Nikon E1000M microscope with epifluorescence, on-line CCD or digital cameras are also available to the PI.
 One cryostat (Microm) and a Leica vibratome, a Hybaid PCR thermocycler, a StepOne real time PCR system (Applied Biosystems), a UV transilluminator, a refrigerated centrifuge, two spectrophotometers including a Nanodrop for small volume samples, vacuum evaporator, microcentrifuges, homogenizers, a roller incubator for membrane hybridizations, electrophoresis apparatus for nucleic acid and protein electrophoresis (DNA electrophoresis, Northern and Western blot studies), an iBlot gel transfer system, a water bath incubator, a shaker incubator are also available.
 For behavioral recordings, four Sony MiniDV/Sony CCD videocameras are available, as well as two CCD video cameras with infrared capability, a monitor for playback and frame-by-frame analysis of seizures, a neonatal rat EEG monitoring setup based on Pinnacle technology as well as Stellate-based and XLTEK-based EEG recording systems and software that are capable of recording video-EEGs from the neonatal ages till adulthood are available.
 Two in vitro electrophysiology setups with capability for patch clamps are available with Nikon microscopes, and one setup for extracellular recordings, Narishige micromanipulators, pClamp, Axopatch, and Axon A/D data acquisition.
 The first is outfitted with: Axopatch 200B, TDS224 oscilloscope, Digidata 1322A, LAMBDA DG-4, E600FN Nickon microscope, Coolsnap HQ CCD camera.
 In vitro live imaging system for fluorescent indicators (i.e. fura2AM) is available with a Lambda DG4 wavelength switcher, a Photometrix HQ2 digital camera and the NIS-Elements Advanced research Software coupled to one of the electrophysiology setups.
 The second is set up with a Digidata 1440A, Tektronix TDS 2004B oscilloscope, Multiclamp 700B, Master 8 AMPI, QImaging CCD, Nikon microscope, Nikon Intensilight EHGFIE.
 A setup for extracellular recordings is available with Digidata 1322A, Axoclamp-2B, two A-M Systems Isolated Pulse Stimulators (2100 model).
 For the in vivo single unit recordings a complete setup with 32-channel recording capability and optogenetics capacity exists (Neuralynx, Spectralynx) with Cheetah, Neuraview, and Pulse software.
 Also, an A-M systems amplifier (16 channel), 16-channel swivel (Dragonfly) and DataWave Recording/Analysis software are available.
 A separate surgical stereotaxic setup for adult rodents (Heinrich Kopf) is also available.
 Isoflurane anesthesia setup is available as well as a Benchmark AngleOne stereotaxic surgery instrument for neonatal rats.
 Equipment for Barnes maze testing, and a social chamber are available.